-Under new rules, claimants have to pay an up-front fee to lodge a claim with further charges payable if the case goes ahead.
-Claimants must also notify Acas before they can proceed with their claim.
+Claimants must notify Acas before they can proceed with their claim.
 An Acas conciliator will contact the claimant to offer conciliation.
 Conciliation is free, voluntary, confidential and impartial.

 The conciliator will talk through the dispute with both the employer and employee with a view to resolving the dispute.
 The process may last for up to one month but can be extended for another 14 days if both parties agree.

 Acas figures suggest that three quarters of the cases referred to conciliation are resolved without the claim escalating to an employment tribunal.
 Any agreement reached through conciliation is legally binding.
 Where conciliation fails to resolve the disagreement, Acas will issue a certificate and reference number to allow the claimant to proceed with the claim to tribunal.